- You can use the Medicare Advantage trial period to test out a Medicare Advantage plan.

 It works with different parts of Medicare in slightly different ways:

-- Medicare parts A and B (original Medicare).
-Medigap plans work with Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), known together as original Medicare.
-When you switch away from Medicare Advantage during the trial period, you’ll be using original Medicare.
-Though you can switch back to original Medicare from an Advantage plan when you’re not in a trial period, you won’t be guaranteed a Medigap policy to go along with your original Medicare.
+• Medicare Parts A and B (Original Medicare): Medigap plans work with Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), known together as Original Medicare.
+During the trial period, you’ll use Original Medicare when switching from Medicare Advantage.
+If you switch back to Original Medicare outside the trial period, you may not be guaranteed a Medigap policy.

-- Medicare Part D (prescription drug coverage).
-Many Medicare Advantage plans include Part D coverage.
-If the Medicare Advantage plan you had during your trial period was one of them, you’ll also be able to get a stand-alone Part D plan at this time.
+• Medicare Part D (prescription drug coverage): Many Medicare Advantage plans include Part D coverage.
+If the Medicare Advantage plan you had during your trial period was one of them, you can also get a stand-alone Part D plan now.

 The trial period can impact your cost for a Medigap plan.